vinnyA3/request-header-parser-microservice/README.md

-An API Server that parses and returns specific headers(ip address, language, software).
+An API service that parses and returns specific headers(ip address, language, software).